Efficient DP Operation

 Reduction potential

 The assumed reduction potential is 1% of total ship fuel consumption.
-However, it is important to highlight that the reduction potential in DP is 2% to 5 % of the fuel consumed in DP, as the time in DP varies significantly for different vessels.
+However, as the time in DP varies a lot for different vessels, the reduction potential in DP mode would be about 2 – 5 %.

 Other References